-Tech start-up Minut recently closed a $8 million Series A funding round.
+Minut smart home alarm, the Tech startup recently closed a funding round for $8 million Series A

 The round was led by KPN Ventures, alongside previous backers Karma Ventures, SOSV, and Nordic Makers.